cda-tum/mqt-qcec/README.md

 For more information, please visit [iic.jku.at/eda/research/quantum_verification](http://iic.jku.at/eda/research/quantum_verification).

-If you have any questions, feel free to contact us via [iic_quantum@jku.at](mailto:iic_quantum@jku.at) or by creating an issue on GitHub.
+If you have any questions, feel free to contact us via [iic-quantum@jku.at](mailto:iic-quantum@jku.at) or by creating an issue on GitHub.

 ## Usage